 It was certainly Ford's peak year for chrome on the front.
 The grille used four rows of floating stars - not too dissimilar to the 1958 and 1959 Buicks.

-Presented here in two-tone Colonial White over Raven Black, you have a car that captures the closing of the 1950s perfectly.
+Presented here in 'Geranium', you have a car that captures the closing of the 1950s perfectly.

 The retractable top was a very complex affair, with multiple motors, relays, circuit breakers, limit switches and over 600 feet of wiring!

 Luxury Lounge Interior with color-keyed Tri-tones with Sof-Textured Vinyl Bolster and Striped Nub Fabric with Silver Strand.
 100% Rayon floor carpeting.